studyathome-internationally/hub/docs/courses/assistive-technologies-basics/README.md

 - Anatomical and Physiological Background of Disability
 - Types of Disabilities
+- Causes and characteristics of motor, visual, auditory and cognitive disabilities
-- Types of Assistive Technologies per disability
+- Types of Assistive Technologies per disability, e.g. screen reader, key-based input devices
 - Basics of Alternative and Augmentative Communication (AAC)
 - Basics in Digital Accessibility
 - Basics in Human Computer Interaction (HCI), Usability and User Interface Design